-As with all Investment Firms, the Company is exposed to a variety of risks and in particular to credit risk, market risk and operational risk.
+As with all Investment Firms, the Company is exposed to a variety of risks and in particular to credit risk, Fixed Overheads risk and slightly exposed to market risk.
 More information can be found in the sections below.

 The Company is making the disclosures on a solo basis.
+This report has been prepared using the Audited Financial Statements.